Scripter17/url-cleaner/bundled_cleaner.md

 #### Vars

 - `unmangle_mode`: The unmangle mode to use.
-- `site`: The name of the website used in the parse_contact_field prelude
+- `site`: The name of the website used in the contact_info unmangle_mode.
-- `text`: The text of the link used in the parse_contact_field prelude
+- `text`: The text of the link used in the contact_info unmangle_mode.
 <!--/cmd-->